Best monocular 2024: Spot the top models on the market

 Essentially half a pair of binoculars, a monocular is much lighter and far more compact; you can easily slip it into your pocket, making it an ideal travel companion.
 And with no technical know-how required, a monocular is great for beginner stargazers.

-We've included models at a range of price points in this guide, taking into account their optics and build quality, so there are options to suit all budgets.
-Thanks to Black Friday, you can save even more on some of our recommended models.
-The Celestron Outland X 10x50 monocular is $15 off at Amazon and the Bushnell EX650 Digital Equinox X650 Night Vision 5x 32mm monocular is $30 off on Amazon.
+We've included models at a range of price points in this guide, considering their optics and build quality, so there are options to suit all budgets.
+Although it was Black Friday last month, we can see there are still discounts to be had as we head into the festive season so you can save even more on some of our recommended models.
+The Celestron Outland X 10x50 monocular is $15 off at Amazon and the Bushnell EX650 Digital Equinox X650 Night Vision 5x 32mm monocular is $11 off on Amazon.

 Quick list